CREATING A VISUAL IP : BUILDING A WORLD

 CHARACTER DESIGN

-From the beginning, inclusiveness was a key value.
+Inclusiveness was a key value for me.
 It was important that players could see themselves represented and celebrated within the game.
-The system we developed allowed endless combinations — skin tones, facial features, hairstyles, and fashion — giving each player the ability to create a character that truly felt like their own reflection inside the world of Avatar World.
-Later, I expanded the design system to include toddler and baby versions a cat and other animals, completing a full visual family that naturally belonged to the same universe.
+The system we developed allowed endless combinations giving each player the ability to create a character that truly felt like their own reflection inside the world of Avatar World.

 UI DESIGN